vanderlee/PHPSwaggerGen/README.md

 of all text remaining (properly separated with whitespace).

 ### `definintion` *`name`* &rArr; Schema
 Start definition of a Schema using the reference name specified.

+Definitions can be specified as read only using exclamation point at the end of the definition command.
+E.g. `definition! user` will create a user model that will appear in GET responses and be omitted from POST, PUT, and PATCH requests.

 alias: `model` (for historical reasons)